1. Why should I file an Invention Disclosure?

-Since premature public disclosure will negatively impact CVIP's ability to obtain a patent, you should submit the Disclosure before any publication or oral presentation that describes the invention.
-As stated earlier, sharing data, posting on the internet, and poster sessions are just some examples of public disclosure.
-In no case should an outside company be informed of your invention before you notify CVIP.
-Your intellectual property can be protected with a Confidential Disclosure Agreement between UMass Amherst and the company/institution.
+Since premature public disclosure will negatively impact the TTO's ability to obtain a patent, submitting the Disclosure before any publication or oral presentation that describes the invention is important.
+Sharing data, posting abstracts and papers on the internet,and poster sessions are just some examples of public disclosure.

-8) Does CVIP use inside or outside counsel?
+8) Does TTO use inside or outside counsel?

-The prosecution of patent applications is done by outside patent attorney firms that have been approved by the University's general counsel.
-Collaboration with the investigator is essential in preparing and filing an application.
+The prosecution of patent applications is done by outside patent counsel that have been approved by the University’s general counsel.
+Collaboration between the attorney and with the inventor is essential in preparing and filing a patent application.